Stecker Machine Blog

 3. Momentum

-Momentum also inspires companies to go above and beyond when called upon.
-When a vendor receives consistent orders and on-time payments, an occasional rush project isn’t seen as a hassle as much as an opportunity to perform and impress a valued partner.
+Openness inspires more openness, and success drives more success.
+When vendor relationships are strong, they naturally develop momentum and grow.
+Momentum inspires companies to go above and beyond.
+When a machine shop vendor receives consistent orders and on-time payments, a rush project is seen as an opportunity to perform and impress a valued partner, not as a headache.

-In addition to standard audit questions, determining the answers to not-so-obvious questions can help filter out vendors that may not meet the shop’s standards:
+In addition to standard audit questions, answering not-so-obvious questions can help filter out vendors that may not meet the shop’s standards:

 • Are they willing to be financially transparent?